 Japanese style is often contradictory.
-The older generation tends to conform to a conservative style, while the fashion-forward youngsters of big cities like Tokyo are spirited and daring with an eclectic and unruly dress-sense to match.
-You'll likely witness some pretty out there ensembles.
+The older generation tends to conform to a conservative style, while the fashion-forward youngsters of big cities like Tokyo are spirited and daring, with an eclectic and unruly dress-sense to match.
+You'll likely witness some pretty ensembles out there.

-The Japanese, particular Tokyoites, have truly mastered the art of streetwear so expect to see sneakers in every form and colour.
+The Japanese, in particular Tokyoites, have truly mastered the art of streetwear, so expect to see sneakers in every form and colour.
 With the amount of walking you'll be doing, sneakers are the sensible footwear for when you're out exploring the city.

 Keep in mind that you'll be expected to take your shoes off when entering religious buildings, like shrines, temples, traditional restaurants and accommodation, so wear a matching (non-holey) pair of socks.

 It's not just your socks that you'll need to keep smart.
 The Japanese take pride in their appearance, from their hair to their clothes.
 The guys all know how to wear a suit, and the ladies dress conservatively and stylishly.
 Even in the most humid summers, Japanese women manage to tame their hair.
-And while I'm not suggested you pack your best frock, frowzy flip flops and wrinkled clothes just won't cut it in Japan.
+And while I'm not suggesting you pack your best frock, frowzy flip-flops and wrinkled clothes just won't cut it in Japan.

 - Bottoms.
 Shorts and smart skirts are ideal spring staples, but keep them classy to avoid feeling out of place when visiting religious sites.
-On cooler days opt for a light pair of jeans or cropped trousers.
+On cooler days, opt for a light pair of jeans (or jeans) or short trousers.
 Remember, the Japanese have a modern, yet conservative style - so keep your jeans rip-free!

 - Tops.
 Smart-casual attire like tank tops and light blouses will keep you cool and comfortable while sightseeing.
 When the temperatures drop, layer up with a lightweight cardigan, sweater or denim jacket.